Menu

 Our Suggested Plans

-1 Day Tour from Tokyo -Mt.
-Fuji
+1 Day Private Tour to Mt.
+Fuji from Tokyo

 Experience the best Mt.
 Fuji day tour from Tokyo, from scenic Lake Kawaguchiko to cultural landmarks.
 Discover breathtaking views and rich heritage with a private one-day tour,